EEHAS has need of a lecture co-ordinator to arrange our visiting speakers. If you would be interested in taking this on please let us know.

 out of print, have been uploaded.
 Find them under the EEHAS Papers tab.

-The subject of the latest EEHAS Occasional Paper is the Grade II listed building at 31 High Street, Ewell, most recently known as The Star Public House.
+The subject of a recent EEHAS Occasional Paper is the Grade II listed building at 31 High Street, Ewell, most recently known as The Star Public House.
 Ian West and Steve Nelson had the opportunity to examine the building during recent works, and the resulting phasing is recorded here together with a history of the occupation of the building.

 The building is currently unoccupied and boarded up, waiting for a new owner to restore it to a condition befitting a historic building at the heart of the village.